-More information is required to be able to evaluate your legal options.
-Consult with an experienced immigration lawyer to review your case.See question
+More information is required to be able to answer your case, as it may be an error by the immigration court, or there may be a problem with your green card.
+Contact an experienced immigration lawyer to review your case.See question